| |

 Primers:

-Multipurpose Primer (1-part, very good, for adhesives and
+Multipurpose Primer (1-part, for adhesives and

 elastomeric products)